 In-House Focus Group Clinical Trials

-An exploratory in-vivo study was carried out in 10 volunteers of all skin types (male and female 17 to 50 years of age).
-These participants used the Sage and Ylang Skin Microbiome Friendly series - which consist of the Gentle Face Cleanser, Beauty Essence, and Soothing Moisturiser - twice a day for a period of one month.
+An exploratory in-vivo study was carried out with volunteers of all skin types (male and female 17 to 50 years of age).
+These participants used the BiomeCare Series - which consist of the Gentle Face Cleanser, Beauty Essence, and Soothe & Protect Moisturiser - twice a day for a period of one month.

 Before they started using this range, a skin analysis using OBSERV 520 and microbiome sampling using Sequential Skin Kit were carried out.
 Skin patch strip was taken from the forehead of our participants first thing in the morning before washing their faces.

-During the next one month, participant used our microbiome series 2 times a day.
+During the next one month, participants used the BiomeCare Series twice a day (morning and evening).
 At the end of the month, participants carried out another skin analysis using OBSERV 520 and microbiome sampling using Sequential Skin Kit.

 1 Segre, Julie A, et al. “Skin Microbiome in Health and Disease.”
 Genome Biology, BioMed Central, 11 Oct.
 2010, genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-s1-i18.